 Here are some practical tips on how you can improve your gut health, which is also important for your overall health and wellness.

 Did you know that about 80% of your immune system is located in your digestive tract?
 Many people would probably be surprised by this fact.
-This complex community of trillions of microorganisms is called your gut microbiome.
+Your digestive tract is also the home of a complex community of trillions of microorganisms called the gut microbiome.
 Not only do these important bacteria and other microbes help you maintain good gut health, they’re also vital in maintaining your overall health and wellness.
-There are both good and bad microbes and it’s the balance of the two that affects your overall immunity, your risk of developing chronic diseases, your mood, and even your weight.
+There are both good and bad microbes and it’s the balance of the two that affects your immune health.

-What else can you eat to improve your gut biome and keep you healthy?
-Here are some tips:
+Here are some tips on what you can eat to improve your gut biome and keep you healthy:

-- Limit the amount of processed foods and sugar in your diet: Refined foods get absorbed rapidly in the intestine and leave your gut microbes starved, setting you up for leaky gut and inflammation.
+- Limit the amount of processed foods and sugar in your diet and focus on fiber: Refined foods get absorbed rapidly in the intestine and leave your gut microbes starved, setting you up for leaky gut and inflammation.
 Instead, focus on eating fresh, nutrient-dense fruits and vegetables and other fiber-rich foods like whole grains and pulses (dry peas, beans, lentils, and chickpeas).
 These foods will keep your gut bacteria happy because they’re full of fiber and they also boast plenty of antioxidants and essential vitamins and minerals.
+Plus, fiber keeps everything running smoothly in your intestinal tract.

 - Eat more fermented foods: Fermented foods are rich in lactic-acid producing bacteria that help acidify your intestinal tract.
 This creates an environment that healthy bacteria thrive in, which aids in digestion, tames inflammation and boosts your immune system.
 Sauerkraut, which is made from cabbage, is a fermented food that you’re probably familiar with but here are a few more examples that you may not be as familiar with.
 Kimchi is a spicy Korean dish made with fermented cabbage and spices.
 Miso is a paste used in Japanese cuisine that’s made from fermented soybeans.
 Kombucha is a fermented drink that’s become very popular recently.
 It’s a fizzy drink made by mixing probiotic-rich bacteria and yeast with tea and other flavorings.